How to Hike Corona Arch in Moab Utah

 Plenty of Water

 Moab is high desert which means hot and dry especially in the summer.
 Be sure to pack extra water and stay hydrated while exploring.
-We love using our insulated water bottles to have ice cold water for the whole day.
+We love adding LMNT’s Electrolyte Packets to our Simple Modern Insulated Water Bottles to have ice cold water for the whole day.

 Hiking Shoes